Alonso de Ojeda: First voyage to Venezuela

 A few days later the expedition left Cabo de la Vela for Hispaniola with some pearls obtained in Paria, a little gold and several slaves.
 The scarcity of goods and slaves resulted in a poor economic return for investors in the expedition.
 However, the importance of the voyage comes from the fact that it was the first detailed reconnaissance of the coast of Venezuela and that Spanish explorers carried it out.
-Following Columbus' third voyage Ojeda is credited with leading the second European expedition to have visited Venezuela, and the first to have visited Colombia.
+Following Columbus's third voyage Ojeda is credited with leading the second European expedition to have visited Venezuela, and the first to have visited Colombia.
 The expedition also gave Juan de la Cosa the chance to draw the first known map of the area now known as Venezuela, as well as being possibly the first journey that Vespucci made to the New World.

-However, when the expedition arrived in Hispaniola on 5 September the followers of Christopher Columbus were angry because they considered that Ojeda was infringing upon Columbus’ exploring privileges.
+However, when the expedition arrived in Hispaniola on 5 September the followers of Christopher Columbus were angry because they considered that Ojeda was infringing upon Columbus's exploring privileges.
 This resulted in brawls and fights between both groups, which left many dead and wounded.
 Ojeda took many captives back to Spain whom he sold as slaves.
 Even so, the voyage was not financially successful, netting some fifteen thousand maravedis in profit to be divided among the fifty-five crew members surviving from the original three hundred.
 Note, that since forty maravedis per day was an average wage for skilled labor at this time, they could have made more money staying at home.
 Returning on the heels of Pedro Alonso Nino's smaller but far more lucrative voyage magnified this disappointment.
 The date of return is disputed: it is usually stated that Ojeda returned in June 1500 but the historian Demetrio Ramos has suggested the earlier date of November 1499.